Code Warrior Jr Paddle

 In short, it seems that the Code Warrior Jr iambic paddle set has great potential as a small sturdy keyer, but that some units are imperfect upon delivery.
 Whether that is a factory issue or a distribution and retail issue is hard to say for sure, but I am confident that after just a little tweaking, it will turn out to be a fine instrument that will certainly outperform my meager Morse code talents.

-One thought on “Code Warrior Jr Paddle”
+3 thoughts on “Code Warrior Jr Paddle”

 1. One day you and I will have to get a set of Kent paddles.
 I had a set when I lived in Plano, but sold them with the station when I ran out of money (when the eco-disaster hit)…